Gerard Driesen Indigenous Master of Photography Scholarship

 External industry experts are regularly engaged to speak to students through a number of forums, and international study tours are available.

-RMIT holds existing and longstanding partnerships and connections with the National Gallery of Victoria, Centre for Contemporary Photography, the Australian Institute of Professional Photography, and many other institutions.
+RMIT holds partnerships and connections with the National Gallery of Victoria, Centre for Contemporary Photography, photography festivals, associations, and many other galleries and institutions.

 For further information about advanced standing see the Pathways section.